AdobeDocs/campaign.en/help/v8/start/implement.md

 * Campaign - Audience Manager / People core service
 * Campaign - Asset
 * Campaign - Analytics Data connectors

+You can also use Single Sign-On (SSO) to connect to Campaign.
+Learn more in [this page](connect.md).

 :bulb: Discover the full list of Adobe solution which can be integrated with Adobe Campaign [in this page](integration.md).